 In addition, the Library provides and promotes patron use of reference and research products made available free of charge to Indiana libraries through INSPIRE, a statewide collection of databases.

 Finally, a collection of professional materials is provided for staff use and are housed in various offices throughout MCPL.
 These titles generally serve a specific purpose related to such topics as programming, customer service, or administrative tasks.
 While not generally accessible to the public, titles available for checkout may be requested by patrons and will be handled via the Library's procedures for holds.

 The audiobook collections include literature and popular fiction and nonfiction.
 Unabridged editions are preferred.

 The adult collection also contains language instruction resources, study courses, and spoken performances.

 The juvenile audiobook collection emphasizes popular fiction, but includes recommended nonfiction titles, especially folktales.
 The collection includes "read-along" CDs that come packaged with a book.

-The Ellettsville Branch as well as Children's Services at the Main Library has a small collection of software available on CD-ROM.
+The Ellettsville Branch and the children's area at the Main Library has a small collection of software available on CD-ROM.